Mnpr/Art-Generation-GANs/README.md

 # Exploration of Art Generation using Deep Generative models (GANs).

-Objective : Series of progressive(GAN to SAGAN) exploration and experimentation of Deep Generative Models on subset of WikiArt dataset to produce Realistic art Images.
+Objective : Series of progressive exploration and experimentation of Deep Generative Models on subset of WikiArt dataset to produce Realistic art Images.

 ## Datasets :